ryukaren1004/dsy_python_intro_3/README.md

 # Strings

 ### A string is a sequence
+The index is an offset from the beginning of the string, and the offset of the first letter is zero.<br>
+The value of the index has to be an integer

 ### Getting the length of a string using len
+    len()

+To get the last letter

+    print(fruit[len(fruit) - 1])
+    print(fruit[-1])

+Negative indices count backward from the end of the string

 ### Traversal through a string with a loop
+while loop and for loop

 ### String slices
+If the first index is greater than or equal to the second the result is an empty string, represented by two quotation marks:

 ### Strings are immutable
+You can't change an existing string.
+The best you can do is create a new string that is a variation on the original:

+    >>> greeting = 'Hello, world!'
+    >>> new_greeting = 'J' + greeting[1:]

 ### Looping and counting